The 20 Best Western Movie Actors Ranked

 No one embodies cinematic charisma quite like Steve McQueen, also known as the "King of Cool."
 McQueen starred as cinematic antiheroes throughout the rise of the counterculture movement of the '60s that swept the industry, and his grim cynicism was distinct from the more prim and proper heroes of the Golden Age of Hollywood.
 The '60s saw McQueen frequently appearing in crime movie classics like "Bullitt," "The Thomas Crown Affair," "The Great Escape," and "Papillion," but Westerns made up an important part of his filmography.

 One of the earliest indicators of McQueen's screen potential was his breakout role as the bounty hunter John Randall on the Western television series "Wanted: Dead or Alive."
 It was a different era, in which television and film weren't treated with the equivalency they are today, but McQueen's notable performance caught the attention of major Hollywood studios.
-His prominence in cinematic westerns grew thanks to his fan-favorite role as the aloof drifter Vin Trimmer, one of the heroes of "The Magnificent Seven."
+His prominence in cinematic Westerns grew thanks to his fan-favorite role as the aloof drifter Vin, one of the heroes of "The Magnificent Seven."

 7. Eli Wallach

-"The Good, The Bad, and The Ugly" wasn't Wallach's only great Western role, as he previously gave a memorable villainous turn as the wicked bandit chief Calvera in "The Magnificent Seven."
-He also appeared for a key role within the ensemble of "How The West Was Won" for John Ford, and popped up in lesser-known favorites such as "Mackenna's Gold," "Long Live Your Death," and "Shoot First...
+"The Good, the Bad and the Ugly" wasn't Wallach's only great Western role, as he previously gave a memorable villainous turn as the wicked bandit chief Calvera in "The Magnificent Seven."
+He also appeared for a key role within the ensemble of "How the West Was Won" and popped up in lesser-known favorites such as "Mackenna's Gold," "Long Live Your Death," and "Shoot First...
 Ask Questions Later."

 6. Franco Nero

-"Django" was distinguishable for its violence and hyper-kinetic editing, notably different from the Leone films and other spaghetti westerns of the time.
-Nero returned to the role for the official sequel "Django Strikes Again" in 1987, but by that point the character had already been adopted by many other actors.
+"Django" was distinguishable for its hyper-kinetic editing, notably different from the Sergio Leone films and other spaghetti Westerns of the time.
+Nero returned to the role for the official sequel "Django Strikes Again" in 1987, but by that point, the character had already been adopted by many other actors.
 As a result of the lack of copyright restrictions in the Italian film industry, other filmmakers used the name for their projects; some, such as 1967's "Django Kill ...
 If You Live, Shoot!" starring Thomas Milian, became classics in their own right.
 "Django Strikes Again" is ironically one of the lesser films featuring the character, even if Nero's performance is just as engaging.
-Quentin Tarantino is a massive Western movie buff and adored the original "Django," casting Nero in a cameo role in 2012's "Django Unchained."
+Quentin Tarantino is a massive Western movie buff and adores the original "Django," casting Nero in a cameo role in 2012's "Django Unchained."

 Outside of his signature role, Nero starred in other spaghetti Westerns as similarly grim characters.
 He had notable roles in "Massacre Time," "Texas, Adios," and "The Mercenary."